bitcointranscripts/bitcointranscripts/bitcoin-explained/bitcoin-core-27-0.md

 And that sort of was the big challenge to getting this done.
 So it sounds like this project was started, I think especially Jorge Timon was working on this.
 And it sounds like he kind of went away and probably people sort of stopped caring about this project.
-And now Bitcoin Core, DevSet, Let's just get rid of this thing.
+And now Bitcoin Core, Devs said, Let's just get rid of this thing.
 Let's start over.
 Let's start fresh.